Benedictine Abbey of Pietersburg

-St Benedict's Abbey, Pietersburg (Polokwane), Limpopo, South Africa, is a Benedictine monastery of the Subiaco Congregation.
+St Benedict's Abbey, Pietersburg (Polokwane), Limpopo, South Africa, is a Benedictine monastery of the Subiaco Cassinese Congregation.
 It began in 1911 as a mission territory; the community established a monastery in 1937.
 As an Abbey Nullius, the monastery governed what is now the Roman Catholic Diocese of Polokwane until 1989.
 As of 2022, the community numbers about 12 in various stages of formation monks.
 The community was given the Very Rev. Dominic Mohapi, OSB, as Prior Administrator on August 18, 2022.
+On October 1, 2023, the Very Rev. Ghislain Maluvu, OSB, was appointed as Prior Administrator.